DivLoic/Loicmdivad/content/posts/07_explore_data_contracts_with_cloud_pubsub.md

 Event oriented architectures are powerful.
 They provide advanced audit capability, replayability and flexibility.
 But to enjoy all those features, the different applications have to interact safely with each other.
-Similarly to how a team would create API specifications (with a WSDL when using SOAP) there is a need to declare the shape of events flowing in a stream.
+Similarly to how a team would create API specifications (with a WSDL when using SOAP), there is a need to declare the shape of events flowing in a stream.
 The name and the type of the different fields usually completely describe the structure of the events.
 It is commonly called event schema.
-This post will refer to the association of schema and materialized stream of events ( i.e. topic, message queue ...) as a data contract.
+This post will refer to the association of schema and materialised stream of events ( i.e. topic, message queue) as a data contract.

 One tool managing this type of data contract is the [Confluent Schema Registry](https://docs.confluent.io/platform/current/schema-registry/index.html)